brainhubeu/react-carousel/docs/examples/defaultArrows.md

 ## Default Arrows
-You can turn default arrows on, using arrows prop.
+You can turn default arrows on, using arrows plugin.
 ```jsx render
 <Carousel
   plugins={['arrows']}